 In 2008, Nestor and the Gulls put together quite a record-breaking year as they finished the season 22-1 overall and 7-0 in the Capital Athletic Conference.
 The Sea Gulls claimed the CAC crown for the sixth consecutive year.
 For the majority of the season, SU held the No. 1 ranking in the Division III polls.
 Their quest at a perfect season ended when the Gulls were defeated by eventual-national-champion Hamilton in the NCAA semifinals, 11-10.
 Under the guidance of Nestor, the Sea Gulls compiled a school record 22 wins for the season (which was matched in 2012).
 They also set NCAA records for goals scored (433), assists (230) and total points (663).
 The Sea Gulls advanced to the program's fifth overall national semifinal at the time and fourth in the past five seasons, and have finished as national runner-up three times in Nestor's tenure.

-As a by-product of the team's success, Nestor has been named CAC Coach of the Year eight times (2003-10), had 63 players named to the all-conference team; which includes the 2005 Player of the Year Linda Ackermann, 2006 Player of the Year Kate Scott, 2007 & 2008 Player of the Year Sue Ackermann, 2010 Player of the Year Kim Cudmore and 2012 Player of the Year Katie Bollhorst.
-He has also had 33 players earn Intercollegiate Women's Lacrosse Coaches Association (IWLCA) All-American honors and had four players earn national position player of the years awards in Kate Scott (2006 National Attacker of the Year), Kelly Phillips (2007 National Defender of the Year), Sarah McKinley (2009 and 2010 National Defender of the Year) and Sonja Stuart (2009 National Goalie of the Year) and Ashton Wheatley (2012 National Goalie of the Year).
+As a by-product of the team's success, Nestor has been named CAC Coach of the Year 11 times (2003-10, 13-15), had 87 players named to the all-conference team; which includes the 2005 Player of the Year Linda Ackermann, 2006 Player of the Year Kate Scott, 2007 & 2008 Player of the Year Sue Ackermann, 2010 Player of the Year Kim Cudmore, and 2012 and 2013 Player of the Year Katie Bollhorst.
+He has also had 39 players earn Intercollegiate Women's Lacrosse Coaches Association (IWLCA) All-American honors and had seven players earn national position player of the years awards in Kate Scott (2006 National Attacker of the Year), Kelly Phillips (2007 National Defender of the Year), Sarah McKinley (2009 and 2010 National Defender of the Year), Sonja Stuart (2009 National Goalie of the Year), Ashton Wheatley (2012, 2013, and 2014 National Goalie of the Year), Katie Bollhorst (2013 National Attack Player of the Year), and Bethany Baer (2014 National Midfielder of the Year).
 In addition, Nestor was named IWLCA's Chesapeake Region Coach of the Year from 2004-08 and the IWLCA South Atlantic Region Coach of the Year in 2009.
-He was selected as the 2005 IWLCA Division III Coach of the Year.
+He was selected as the 2005 IWLCA Division III Coach of the Year and was again honored as the top coach in Division III following the 2010, 2013 and 2014 seasons.

 Nestor, who also coached the Salisbury women's soccer team until the end of the 2012 season, is a 1990 graduate of Salisbury and returned to his alma mater after serving as the head coach for both women's lacrosse and women's soccer at Division II Gannon University in Erie, Pa., for six years.